jcasben/jcasben/README.md

 ### **About me**

 On my way up to be the best version of me everyday.
-Passionate about designing and building cool stuff that could help people in real situations.
+Passionate about designing and building cool stuff that could help people with real-world problems.

 Recently discovered the world of Android development.
 Since then, working hard to become a Fullstack Android Developer while studying Informatics Engineering degree at UIB.